Skip to main content

 About me

 I received my BSc in Engineering Physics at Colorado School of Mines in Golden (1975), then moved to New York to do graduate work at SUNY-Stony Brook, where I received a Ph.D. in physics in 1980.
-I did post-doctoral research at Princeton University in New Jersey (1980-83), Nordic Institute of Theoretical Atomic Physics in Copenhagen and Helsinki University of Technology (1983-84), then joined the Princeton physics faculty (1983-1987).
-Since 1987 I have been a professor of physics at Northwestern University in Evanston, Illinois.
-I am co-director of the Northwestern-Fermilab Center for Applied Physics and Superconducting Technologies (CAPST) [Curriculum Vitae].
+I did post-doctoral research at Princeton University in New Jersey (1980-83), NORDITA in Copenhagen and Helsinki University of Technology (1983-84), then joined the Princeton physics faculty for four years (1983-1987).
+From 1987 - 2022 I was a member of the tenured faculty of the College of Arts and Sciences of Northwestern University in Evanston, Illinois, most recently as Sarah Rebecca Roland Professor of Physics.
+I am currently Hearne Chair of Theoretical Physics in the Physics & Astronomy Department at Louisiana State University and co-Director of the Horace Hearne Institute of Theoretical Physics [Hearne Institute].
+I hold a courtesy appointment as Professor of Physics at Northwestern where I am also a member of the Graduate Faculty.
+[Curriculum Vitae]

 What I do

-Research: I study the physical world by combining mathematical analysis and observation (generally with the help of experimentally inclined colleagues and students).
-I try to formulate and apply concepts and principles (physical laws) to relate observations of physical phenomena, such as superconductivity, to fundamental properties of matter and radiation.
-The laws of physics (e.g. quantum mechanics) are expressed in mathematical equations, so in practice I try to formulate physical questions as mathematical problems.
+Research: I study the physical world by combining mathematical analysis and observation.
+I formulate and apply concepts and principles (physical laws) to relate observations of physical phenomena of matter and radiation.
+The laws of physics are expressed as mathematical equations, so I formulate physical questions as mathematical problems.

 Teaching: I teach physics - both the fundamentals as well as developments in current research.
 For me, teaching and research are entangled.